Gadejo/adhd-hub/DEPLOYMENT.md

    - Choose "GitHub" and authorize Cloudflare

 3. **Configure Repository**:
-   - Select your `adhd-learning-hub` repository
+   - Select your repository (the name you chose)
    - Choose the `main` branch
+   - **Important**: The project name in Cloudflare should match your repo name

 4. **Build Settings**:
    ```